Matt-Warnock/Matt-Warnock/README.md

 ## Matthew Warnock

-love building well tested, clean and solid code.
-I get a lot of satisfaction from learning new techniques that enable me to improve the readability and efficiency of code.
-I found my joy in coding by working on projects with my mentor and getting regular PR reviews.
-Throughout my career I have always been proactive with self-development by learning new technologies in my spare time.
-This drew me to audio/visual sales because I would spend most my spare time looking at reviews and technical info for fun.
-I am driven to understand the details so that I can be better prepared to help others.
+As a detail orientated individual, I first identified my passion for technology by studying reviews and technical information in my spare time.
+To further this technical expertise, I moved into a career in software development where I have gained diverse experience and been able to consistently deliver well tested, clean, solid code.
+I am a passionate software developer, a self starter who enjoys learning new technologies and languages in my spare time.
+Whilst being pragmatic about delivery, I gain satisfaction from improving the readability and efficiency of code to ensure it is both extensible and maintainable and am looking for a challenging new role where I can start delivering value from day one.

 ## Projects